williamyang98/oculink_m2_adapter/docs/content/docs/specifications/pcie_specification.md

 - {{< website_link key="pcie_fibermall" >}}

-## Design requirements
+## Maximum design frequency
-- For a good eye opening the transmissions lines should be designed for 5x the fundemental frequency.
-- For PCIe 4.0 and above the fundemental frequency is 8GHz which means a maximum design frequency of 40GHz.
+For a good eye opening the transmissions lines should be designed for 5x the fundemental frequency.
+For PCIe 4.0 the fundamental frequency is 8GHz which means an ideal maximum design frequency of 40GHz.
-- Requires special low loss dielectrics for high speed signalling.
-- Consideration of skin effect, copper roughness and trace width.
-- If transmission lines have via jumps they must not have stubs and should use backdrilling to remove them.
-- Use via fences to reduce crosstalk between adjacent PCIe lanes.

-### Design resources
-- {{< website_link key="altium_backdrilling_stubs" >}}
-- {{< website_link key="altium_via_stitching" >}}
-- {{< website_link key="altium_copper_roughness" >}}
-- {{< website_link key="hackaday_rf_via_fence" >}}
+{{< responsive_image key="altium_eye_diagram" >}}